pavitramandal37/mind-map-webapp/README.md

 1.  **Sign Up**: Create a new account.
 Your data will be saved to the persistent database.
 2.  **Create Mind Maps**: Use the intuitive interface to create and manage your ideas.
-3.  **Persistence**: You can now delete this project folder or re-clone it anytime.
-As long as you point your `.env` to the same `DATABASE_URL`, all your data will be there!